unseen703/Unkils-DotSlash6.0-Submission/README.md

 Too Many Documents under a single directory not only confuses the user, but it is also a time consuming job for a User to find a particular file at very efficient time.
 Documents needs to be settled at a specific address from where it can be extracted easily.

 ## **What it does**
 That classifies the document into various classes according to its content.
 Currently available Classes are Art, Science & Technology, Finance, Government & Politics, and Health.
-It analyses and handles the documents on a large scale .
+It analyses and handles the documents on a large scale.
+This type of algorithms can be utilised by operating systems to make workspace more managable.

 ## **How we built it**
 Using React, we have built web-app to provide user interface and collect documents.
 Then using flask, we have built server to actually use the ML model on data.
 After it will transfer documents from web-app to server.
 We will extract features from documents and pass it to ML model and then it will generate category output.